isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
     }

-When generating a name, kea-dhcp4 will construct the name in the format:
+When generating a name, kea-dhcp4 constructs the name in the format:

 [**ddns-generated-prefix**]-[**address-text**].[**ddns-qualifying-suffix**].